 PROBATION

-Standard terms and conditions of probation typically include but are not limited to: not engaging in any further criminal activity, refraining from drug and alcohol use, reporting to the probation officer as required, not leaving the state without written permission from the Court, updating the probation department with changes in address and employment status, submitting to and paying the cost of drug and alcohol tests, and paying fines and costs as assessed by the Court.
+Standard terms and conditions of probation typically include but are not limited to: not engaging in any further criminal activity, refraining from drug and alcohol use, reporting to the probation officer as required, not leaving the state without written permission from the Court, updating the probation department with changes in address and employment status and submitting to and paying the cost of drug and alcohol tests.

 A term of probation may often include special conditions that directly address the behavior related to the criminal offense.
 These types of conditions include: attending substance abuse treatment, domestic violence and/or anger management counseling, community service and Impact Weekend.